 (Because they are secured, HELOCs come with much lower interest rates than are normally offered on unsecured lines-of-credit.
-For example, HELOCs are available today in the 3.5% range while unsecured lines-of-credit tend to be offered in the 5% range).
+For example, HELOCs are available today in the 4.5% range while unsecured lines-of-credit tend to be offered in the 5% to 6% range).

 Let’s illustrate how HELOCs are set up with an example:

 Assume that you decide to borrow $300,000 against a $500,000 property (which equates to 60% of its value).
 There are several lenders that will allow you to add a HELOC to your mortgage as long as the combination of your mortgage amount and the limit on your HELOC does not exceed 80% of the property’s value.
 Given that criterion, your maximum HELOC limit in this case is $100,000.

 On the day of funding, the lender advances you $300,000 and you make a down payment of $200,000, just the same as you would if you took out a standard mortgage.
 Only now, behind your mortgage sits your HELOC and its $100,000 of additional borrowing capacity in case you ever need it.

 This tweak alone will give you a powerful financial shock absorber that can help in any unforeseen circumstances but you can enhance your flexibility even further if you choose a lender that offers a HELOC in combination with an automatically readvanceable mortgage.
 (You have to know where to look for these because while many lenders offer HELOCs, only a few of them come with automatically readvanceable mortgages.)